 Maybe you do, maybe you don’t.
 But how about we start with what we can find out – what are you currently eating?

-If you use a estimated number, or a calculated number – this could be right for you – but it depends where you’re starting from.
+If you use an estimated number or a calculated number – this could be right for you – but it depends where you’re starting from.

 Let’s say calculator X suggests you should be consuming 2,000 calories to reach your goal.
 Maybe it is right on the money, maybe you DO need 2,000 calories to reach your goal….There are still a few VERY likely issues that keep popping up when people do this: